 We're no different.
 Even though we're one of the top app development companies in the Twin Cities, we've certainly made some mistakes along the way.
 In our opinion, mistakes aren't necessarily a bad thing; you learn more through your struggles than your successes (as long as you actually learned a lesson and don't repeat the same mistake).

-In that spirit, we wanted to share with you a few reasons our app projects have failed, as well as some ways you can avoid making the same mistakes we did.
+In that spirit, we wanted to share with you a few reasons our app projects have failed, as well as some tips so you don't make the same mistakes we did.
 Here are 8 mistakes to avoid when launching a mobile app.

 Nobody expects 24/7, real time updates on the progress of their project.
 At the same time, building an app in a black box is equally unrealistic.

 People are generally empathetic when deadlines get missed.
 Everyone has missed one in their lifetime, and it's never fun to go hat-in-hand to a client and tell them that their project won't be done when you promised.

 The projects which have failed more often than not are when we are set loose to build an app, and then we don't hear from the client for weeks.
 When we finally do connect, we show them our progress and they are completely disappointed because they were expecting something else.

 How to avoid this problem: Set a weekly check-in meeting with your developer and stick to it.
 If you have project milestones, reference them and see how close your team is to hitting those marks.
 Since a lot of app development happens behind the scenes, don't expect all of your updates to be things you can see.
 However, ask questions and get an understanding of where the project is at.
 If you're building a house, you might not understand why a team is digging so deep to set their foundation, but if you ask them why, they'll be glad to tell you.